khezen/bulklog/README.md

 *bulklog* tries to structure data as JSON since it has enough structure to be accessible while providing felxibility.

-### Schema

-A Schema provides declarative informations about how *bulklog* should process data.

 ### Collection

-A collection is a set of schemas.
+A collection is a set of declarative informations about how *bulklog* should process data.

 ### Output